 While compensation varies from district to district, you can make between $100 and $200 a day as a substitute teacher.
 Colorado issues three types of substitute authorizations -- 1-year, 3-year and 5-year -- based on your educational background and experience, which allow you to work as a substitute teacher in a Colorado public school district, BOCES, charter school or CDE-approved facility school.
 Issued without a specific content or endorsement area, all substitute authorizations are valid for serving in K-12 classrooms.

 Want to work with our youngest students?
 Substitute in a preschool classroom!
 Depending on its level, your CDE-issued substitute authorization may allow school districts to hire you as a substitute for early childhood director and teacher vacancies.
 Apply and start working with Colorado's youngest school-aged children today!

 Colorado students need you!
 Visit the Step Into Substitute Teaching webpage for additional information about how you can earn money, influence lives and make a difference!

 5-Year Substitute Authorization

-A 5-year substitute authorization requires you to hold a current or expired Colorado teacher license/certificate or a current out-of-state teacher license/certificate and have a current fingerprint-based background on file with CDE.
-During the application process, those with out-of-state teacher licenses will be required to upload a copy of your valid teacher license.
+To qualify for a 5-year substitute authorization requires, you must hold or have held a Colorado teacher license or hold a current out-of-state teacher license/certificate and have a current fingerprint-based criminal history report/background check on file with CDE.
+During the application process, those with out-of-state teacher licenses will be required to upload a copy of the valid certificate.
 Alternative or provisional teacher, special services provider, principal and administrator licenses and CTE, temporary, adjunct, substitute and other authorizations do not qualify; it must be a full teacher license.

 Once issued, the authorization is valid in all Colorado school districts, BOCES, charter schools and approved facility schools.

 3-Year Substitute Authorization

-A 3-year substitute authorization requires you to hold an earned bachelor's or higher degree from a regionally accredited college or university and have a current fingerprint-based history on file with CDE.
+To qualify for a 3-year substitute authorization, you must hold an earned bachelor's or higher degree in any content area from a regionally accredited college or university and have a current fingerprint-based criminal history report/background check on file with CDE.
 During the application process, you will be required to upload a copy of the official, degree-conferred transcript(s) into your application.

 Once issued, the authorization is valid in all Colorado school districts, BOCES, charter and approved facility schools.